-Advanced Pain Therapy, PLLC
+Medical Director, Advanced Pain Therapy, PLCC

-B. Todd Sitzman, MD, MPH has authored more than 70 scientific publications including abstracts, manuscripts, and book chapters.
+Dr. Sitzman has served on the Board of Directors and chaired multiple committees of the American Academy of Pain Medicine (AAPM), including three time Chair of the AAPPM Annual Meeting.
+He received AAPM’s Distinguished Service Award in 2012.
+He has authored more than 70 scientific publications including abstracts, manuscripts, and book chapters.
 He currently serves on the editorial boards of Pain Medicine and Pain Practice.

 Dr. Sitzman is involved in patient advocacy and postgraduate medical education, lecturing nationally and internationally on topics related to pain pharmacology and interventional pain therapies.
 He has been interviewed and quoted in Parade Magazine, ABC News, New York Times, USA Today, WebMD, Pain Medicine News and American Medical News.